 In this section, we develop the explanation of these results preferred by us, and in the ensuing section, we discuss it against alternative explanations.
-Our preferred explanation is based on a toy model involving one stage in an infinitely repeated seller-buyer game.
-Rather than concentrating on auctions that have substantively lost market share in internet markets, our toy model is based on a fixed price offer by one seller, and one transaction with an interested buyer.
+Our preferred explanation is developed with help of a toy model involving one stage in an infinitely repeated seller-buyer game.
+Rather than concentrating on auctions that have substantively lost market share in internet markets, we specify our toy model with respect to a standard transaction involving a fixed price offer by one seller, and one transaction with some interested buyer.
 The explanation concentrates on the effects of removing the hold-up on the typical buyer's evaluation, that before May 2008 was generated in the classic feedback system by the fact that the seller could retaliate any negative rating by the buyer.

-The sequence of decisions in such a typical eBay transaction is condensed in the time line contained in Figure 5.
+More precisely, the sequence of decisions in such a typical eBay transaction is condensed in the time line contained in Figure 5.
 We focus on a rating sequence involving the seller's rating of the buyer after the buyer's rating of the seller, with the following justification.
-In Klein, Lambertz,
+In Klein, Lambertz, Spagnolo, and Stahl (2006), we found that the seller rated his counterpart before the buyer did so in only 37 per cent of all cases in which the rating was mutual, and that in this sequence, a positive rating by the seller was followed by a negative buyer rating in less than one per cent, indicating that the hold up situation we feel to be at the root of the phenomenon analyzed here is not prevalent in this case.

-$^{^{25}}$ We have also checked whether exit rates increased for other groups after the feedback change, but found no evidence for that.
+$^{^{23}}$ We have also checked whether exit rates increased for other groups after the feedback change, but found no evidence for that.